MatthieuMordrel/mistra_ai_chattt/README.md

    - `DATABASE_URL`: Your Neon database connection string
    - `BETTER_AUTH_SECRET`: A secret key for authentication
    - `BETTER_AUTH_URL`: The URL of the BetterAuth server

+## TO DO:

+### Issues:

+- Conversations titles are fetched twice on initial load
+- `dashboard/page.tsx` is displayed when loading `id/page`
+- Conversations messages are not cached (and so dynamic chat routes are not cached and needs to be fetched from the server on every load)

+### Improvements:

+- Make a soft navigate to the correct conversation ID after sending message (allows the navbar to update)
+- Add suspense boundaries to all pages to make ui instant